datacarpentry/image-processing/episodes/02-image-basics.md

 The file format that comes closest to our preceding conceptualization of images is the Device-Independent Bitmap, or BMP, file format.
-BMP files store raster graphics images as long sequences of binary-encoded numbers that specify the color of each pixel in the image.
+BMP files store raster graphics images as long sequences of binary-encoded numbers that specify the colour of each pixel in the image.
-Since computer files are one-dimensional structures, the pixel colors are stored one row at a time.
+Since computer files are one-dimensional structures, the pixel colours are stored one row at a time.
 That is, the first row of pixels (those with y-coordinate 0) are stored first, followed by the second row (those with y-coordinate 1), and so on.
-Depending on how it was created, a BMP image might have 8-bit, 16-bit, or 24-bit color depth.
+Depending on how it was created, a BMP image might have 8-bit, 16-bit, or 24-bit colour depth.

 24-bit BMP images have a relatively simple file format, can be viewed and loaded across a wide variety of operating systems,